linwangmeyer/scz_LLMs/README.md

 ## Deal with unbalanced data (36 HC vs. 64 FEP)

-- Use MOTE to upsample data with less samples
+- Use SMOTE to upsample data with less samples

 ## Try out different models